Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Compromise approach

-\paragraph{General considerations.} The CD approaches rely on tuning the test decision thresholds, instead of the prior, to achieve a desirable behavior in terms of frequentist test error rates.
-Any alternative dynamic borrowing mechanism can effectively be related and easily contrasted with the CD approach by evaluating their induced test decision thresholds.
-For Normal outcomes, the main requirement to obtain such test decision thresholds is that, for each $\bar{y}_C$, the minimum $z$-statistics for which we reject the null hypothesis can be (uniquely) identified.
-For any fixed Normal prior or Normal prior whose adaptation only depends on $\bar{y}_C$, such a critical value is easily obtained by plugging its mean $\mu_C$ and induced variance ratio $A_C$ into (\ref{eq:testdecH}), and deriving the corresponding test statistics $z_{1-\kappa^{\text{approach}}}$.
-When such an analytical form cannot be derived, the critical values have to be identified numerically.
+Any alternative dynamic borrowing mechanism can be related and contrasted with the CD approach by evaluating their induced test decision thresholds.
+For Normal outcomes, this requires uniquely identifying for each $\bar{y}_C$ the minimum $z$-statistics for which the null hypothesis is rejected.
 As the Bayes decision to reject is a monotone function of the posterior probability of the null, the requirement for the existence and uniqueness of $z_{1-\kappa^{\text{approach}}}$ for given $\bar{y}_C$ is that such posterior probability is monotone in $\bar{y}_T$.
-Provided that prior adaptations do not depend on $\bar{y}_T$, any Normal prior (and Normal mixture) would satisfy the requirement, based on monotonicity of the posterior mean with respect to $\bar{y}_C$.
+Provided that prior adaptations do not depend on $\bar{y}_T$, any Normal (mixture) prior would satisfy the requirement, based on monotonicity of the posterior mean with respect to $\bar{y}_C$.
 When the posterior form is not available analytically, monotonicity has to be proven numerically.
 This seems, however, a minimum requirement of any reasonable borrowing mechanism.

-\paragraph{Test decision thresholds of alternative dynamic borrowing methods.} As anticipated, for some alternative borrowing mechanisms, such as the power prior approach \citep{ibra2000,ibrahim2015power}, it is straightforward to derive the test decision threshold $\kappa^{\text{approach}}$ to be applied to the frequentist test in order to obtain the same test decisions as under the Bayes test with the corresponding dynamic prior.
+For some borrowing mechanisms such as the power prior approach, the test decision threshold $\kappa^{\text{approach}}$ can be obtained analytically.
 The power prior is obtained by raising the external data likelihood to a power parameter $\zeta$ between 0 and 1, where zero induces full discard of historical information, and 1 full borrowing.
 For Normal outcomes, this leads to a prior of the form $\theta_C \sim \pi^{PP}_C = N(\mu_{C}, \sigma_{C}/\sqrt{\zeta})$, and consequently